WYWO: Recent years

-In February 2022 WHTX dropped the Classic Hits format and moved to a News/Talk Format during the week.
-Programming from Salem Media, FOX News Radio and more are aired during the week.
-On the weekends, the station airs Spanish Music on Saturday's and Gospel Music on Sundays.
+In February 2022, WHTX dropped the classic hits format and moved to a news/talk format during the week.
+Programming from the Salem Radio Network, Fox News Radio and more are aired during the week.
+On the weekends, the station airs Spanish-language music on Saturdays and gospel music on Sundays.

+The call sign was changed to WYWO on March 2, 2026.